mozilla/cipherscan/README.md

 Analyzing configurations
 ------------------------
-The motivation behind cipherscan is to help admins configure good TLS on their endpoints.
+The motivation behind cipherscan is to help operators configure good TLS on their endpoints.
 To help this further, the script `analyze.py` compares the results of a cipherscan with the TLS guidelines from https://wiki.mozilla.org/Security/Server_Side_TLS and output a level and recommendations.